junkurihara/modoh-server/README.md

 `modoh-server` allows multiple `[[validation.token]]` directives to accepts multiple clients authorized under various authorities. `modoh-server` periodically fetches their validation keys (public keys) through the token APIs' `jwks` endpoints, and concurrently verifies a request with the retrieved keys.

 Note that *when the bearer token does not exist in the HTTP request header, the request filtering based on the token validation is always bypassed*.
 This is because requests not from clients but from other relays have no such token in their header [^1].
-Thus, *you should employ the source IP filtering mechanism for pre-authorized relays simultaneously token validation.*
+Thus, *you should employ the source IP filtering mechanism for pre-authorized relays simultaneously with token validation.*

 [^1]: It is mandatory to strip any client-specific information at the first-hop relay for privacy.